jefly/SecurityTestingSelenium/README.md

 2. Check the maven is set up properly by entering the `mvn -version` on a terminal.

+3. Download ZAP tool from `https://www.zaproxy.org/download/` and install.

+4. Open the ZAP tool and start a new session.

-3. Go to the root of the extracted project, open a terminal for that location & type `mvn clean install` which will download the necessary dependencies for the project.
+5. Go to the root of the extracted project, open a terminal for that location & type `mvn clean install` which will download the necessary dependencies for the project.